Horton Park (1405 Glenwood Ave)

 Click HERE for a map showing the location of Mullally Park/Lange Complex.

-Green Creek Park (Twp Hall address is 2735 W. Giles Rd)
+Green Creek Park (behind Twp Hall whose address is 2735 W. Giles Rd)

 Located on N Green Creek Road approximately 1/4 mile south of W. Giles Rd (just south of the Township Hall) Green Creek Park has received some equipment updates in the last couple of seasons.
 There is a small piece of playground apparatus at the north end of the park and recently a large set of swings was added at the south end of the park along with new basketball nets hung on the posts near the new swings.
 There is a small field used most often for the youngest kids t-ball &/or baseball practice sessions.
 There is also an old, fenced in tennis court area that has become a popular place for pick up roller hockey games.